-This policy directly supports the Security (Common Criteria) Trust Services Criterion, specifically addressing requirements outlined in CC6.1, CC6.2, and CC6.3.
-These criteria from the American Institute of Certified Public Accountants (AICPA) mandate that entities use logical access security software, infrastructure, and architectures to restrict access, and have procedures to authorize, modify, and remove access in alignment with security policies.
-At its core, the policy is the formal declaration of how the organization enforces the principle of least privilege.
+This policy supports the Security (Common Criteria) Trust Services Criterion, primarily the logical and physical access controls in CC6.1 through CC6.8.
+Those criteria come from the AICPA’s 2017 Trust Services Criteria (still current, with revised points of focus issued in 2022) and require entities to use logical access security software, infrastructure, and architectures to restrict access, and to authorize, modify, and remove access in line with documented security policies.
+At its core, the policy is the formal declaration of how the organization enforces least privilege.

 Understanding Your Access Control Policy’s Role in SOC 2